TimothyLai1121/Quiz-Fever-4/README.md

 ## CSS [![ForTheBadge uses-css](http://ForTheBadge.com/images/badges/uses-css.svg)](http://ForTheBadge.com)

 I used to be in management and found a mentor[^1] that helped me bring out my creativity.
 My favorite language have to be CSS due to this person[^2].

 ![carbon](./assets/imgs/carbon.png)

 My favorite part of any web development project is bring out different color and style.
 It is completely opposite from web design but I will be consistent on it

 ## Javascript  [![ForTheBadge uses-js](http://ForTheBadge.com/images/badges/uses-js.svg)](http://ForTheBadge.com)

+The 3 things I have used the most and slowly it make more sense is:
+* document.getElementById
+* document,getElementByClass
+* addEventListener

+Javascript used to intimidate and still does.
+I remember being on CodeCademy and struggle with it.

 # References  :bookmark_tabs: